Possible Futures

 - Identity and Plurality in the Conceptualization of Europe

-- Constitutional Patriotism and the Public Sphere: Interests, Identity, and Solidarity in the Integration of Europe
+- Constitutional Patriotism and the Public Sphere

-- The Democratic Integration of Europe: Interests, Identity, and the Public Sphere
+- The Democratic Integration of Europe

 - Cosmopolitan Europe and European Studies